Tsardines/fallout-terminal/project-worksheet.md

 4. Not important and not urgent:
 - General CSS
   - Screen display
-  -
+  - The computer monitor

 ## MVP

 User will be able to:
   - Interact with the power button (start and reset game)
   - Input their name (landing page)
   - Click and select words from choices
-  -

 ## POST MVP

-- Seeing characters between <> would either A. Replenish lives/attempts or B. Randomly remove bad words
+- Seeing characters between <> would either A. Replenish lives/attempts or B. Remove a bad word at random.
+This is not in the player instructions, so it would be up to them to stumble across it.
 - Key clacks and beeping (i.e. error) sound effects
 - Dictionary API
 - Easy/Medium/Hard difficulty levels (hard = longer words)